vaughnteegarden/slate/source/includes/_howto.md

 });
 ```

 If the consumer agrees with the price and wishes to complete the order, use `walletManager.getAll` to list the available card choices.
-The consumer will choose a payment card.
+The consumer then chooses a payment card.

 At this point, we recommend using a "slide to buy" button to confirm purchase intent, while preserving the maximum ease of use.